Haivision/srt/docs/AccessControl.md

 * `SRT_REJC_PREDEFINED` and above: predefined errors.
 Errors from this range (that is, below `SRT_REJC_USERDEFINED`) have their definitions provided in the `access_control.h` public header file.
-The intention is that applications using these codes understood the situation described by these codes standard way.
+The intention is that applications using these codes understand the situation described by these codes standard way.

 * `SRT_REJC_USERDEFINED` and above: to be freely defined by the application.
-Codes from this range can be only understood if both applications know the code definitions of the other, and these should be used only after making sure that both applications understood these codes.
+Codes from this range can be only understood if each application knows the code definitions of the other.
+These codes should be used only after making sure that both applications understood them.

-The intention for the predefined codes is to be consistent with the HTTP standard codes, therefore there are following sub-ranges used:
+The intention for the predefined codes is to be consistent with the HTTP standard codes.
+Therefore the following sub-ranges are used:

 * 0 - 99: Reserved for unique SRT-specific codes (unused by HTTP)
 * 100 - 399: Info, Success and Redirection in HTTP, unused in SRT
 * 400 - 599: Client and server errors in HTTP, adopted by SRT
 * 600 - 999: unused in SRT

-This code can be set by using the `srt_setrejectreason` function.
+Such a code can be set by using the `srt_setrejectreason` function.

 The SRT-specific codes are:

-### SRT_REJX_FAlLBACK
+### SRT_REJX_FALLBACK

-This code should be set by the callback handler in the beginning in case when the application needs to be informed that the callback handler actually has interpreted the incoming connection, but it didn't set any more appropriate code describing the situation.
+This code should be set by the callback handler in the beginning in case the application needs to be informed that the callback handler actually has interpreted the incoming connection, but hasn't set a more appropriate code describing the situation.

 ### SRT_REJX_KEY_NOTSUP

-There was a key specified in the StreamID string that this application doesn't support.
-Note that it's not obligatory for the application to react this way - it may chose to ignore unknown keys completely, or have some keys in the ignore list, which it won't interpret, but tolerate, while rejecting if seen any other.
-It is also up to the application to decide to return this specific error, or more generally report the syntax error by `SRT_REJX_BAD_REQUEST`.
+Indicates there was a key specified in the StreamID string that this application doesn't support.
+Note that it's not obligatory for the application to react this way - it may chose to ignore unknown keys completely, or to have some keys in the ignore list (which it won't interpret, but tolerate) while rejecting any others.
+It is also up to the application to decide to return this specific error, or more generally report the syntax error with `SRT_REJX_BAD_REQUEST`.

 ### SRT_REJX_FILEPATH

-The resource type designates a file and the path is either wrong syntax or not found.
-In case when `t=file`, the path should be specified under the `r` key, and the file specified there must be able to be saved this way.
+The resource type designates a file, and the path either has the wrong syntax or is not found.
+In the case where `t=file`, the path should be specified under the `r` key, and the file specified there must be able to be saved this way.
 It's up to the application to decide how to treat this path, how to parse it, and what this path specifically means.
-What should be only generally satisfied for the `r` key is that the application should at least handle the single filename and have some storage where it can save it in this form, provided that it doesn't have yet a file of that name there.
-How to handle all other situations - like directory path, special markers in the path to be interpreted by the application etc. - it's completely up to the application whether and how it handles it.
-If not - it should report this error.
+For the `r` key, the application should at least handle the single filename, and have storage space available to save it (provided a file of the same name does not already exist there).
+The application should decide whether and how to handle all other situations (like directory path, special markers in the path to be interpreted by the application, etc.), or to report this error.

 ### SRT_REJX_HOSTNOTFOUND